wp-cli/handbook/plugin-unit-tests.md

 Second, the `bin/install-wp-tests.sh` script doesn't work directly in Windows.
 Windows 10 [introduced a Windows Subsystem for Linux](http://www.pcworld.com/article/3106463/windows/how-to-get-bash-on-windows-10-with-the-anniversary-update.html) but older versions require extra effort.
 Cygwin is preferred because it runs bash scripts by default.

-Third, the bash installation script uses `which`, a Linux command not available by defaultin Windows. `cURL`, `svn` and `wget` all can be installed in Windows as separate packages.
+Third, the bash installation script uses `which`, a Linux command not available by default in Windows. `cURL`, `svn` and `wget` all can be installed in Windows as separate packages.

 Lastly, sometimes the bash script fails to build WordPress because of how it uses tmp folders.
 If it fails, then you can manually install WordPress to a writeable directory, and then manually create `wp-tests-config.php`.